Adon-Paul/melody/ADVANCED_TRANSITIONS_GUIDE.md

 - **Responsive**: Non-blocking animations that don't freeze the UI

 The original music scanning and performance characteristics remain unchanged, while you now have beautiful 3D transitions throughout your app!

+Due tro performance issues all have been removed and are using a optimised vcersion of the circlke morph acros the app